whopperprinting/LayerLapse/docs/camera_compatibility.md

 # Camera Compatibility

 Here are cameras that have been tested and confirmed to work with LayerLapse via a 2.5mm shutter release cable.
+This list is a work in progress.

 ✅ = Fully working
 ⚠️ = Partial support / uncertain behavior